OasisDigital/angular-aot-closure/README.md

 <https://github.com/angular/angular/blob/master/CHANGELOG.md#es2015-builds>

-This means "flat ES2015 modules containing ES2105 code".
+ES2015 FESM means "flat ES2015 modules containing ES2105 code".

 "Flat" means that the numerous separate files that comprise the Angular source code have been combined into a single large file per major Angular library, removing all the overhead of how those modules would have had to be wired together at run time otherwise.

-There is also a packaging included which uses these type of "FESM" modules, but with ES5 code inside.
-We picked the most advanced option for optimal processing.
-Closure can do a better job with more information, and that information is more present using the latest packaging and source code format.
+There is also an ES5 FESM packaging included, but ES2015 FESM is the best fit for Closure,

-### RxJS as ES2016 modules
+### RxJS as ES2015 modules

 Currently RxJS does not yet ship in the form of ES2015 modules, so this project has a workaround to build them locally.
 Most likely such